systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 ### Section 2-4
 ### Data curation for the reduction of false positive identifications
 MS-DIAL can automatically identify the metabolite peaks by the similarity calculation of retention time, precursor *m/z*, isotopic ratios, and MS/MS spectrum with the reference databases.
 However, unfortunately, there are also false positive identifications in the result of peak identifications as well as true positives.
 Therefore, as an analytical chemist, the result should be manually checked and sometimes some of identified peaks should be curated and modified.
 Of course, the ultimate goal is the perfect identification without any false positive- and negative identifications.
-Practically, what you have to do is to manually curate the identification result of your representative alignment file since the identification result of its alignment file will be reflected in the final output such as ‘peak height’ matrix etc. Using the GUI of MS-DIAL, you can check if an aligned spot is a false positive/negative identification or not.
+Practically, what to manually curate the identification result of your representative alignment file since the identification result of its alignment file will be reflected in the final output such as ‘peak height’ matrix etc. Using the GUI of MS-DIAL, you can check if an aligned spot is a false positive/negative identification or not.
 For further information about GUI of MS-DIAL, see Chapter 5.

 ![alt](images/image_26.png)